 You can set up a business email for your domain.
 For email you can use the regular Gmail interface even for your business email.

-You can run all your apps and other G Suite features under your own domain.
+You can run all your apps and other Google Workspace (formerly G Suite) features under your own domain.

 Google Docs is for word processing.

 Google Sheets is for creating, maintaining and sharing spreadsheets.

 You can create presentation slides with Slides.

 Google Forms can be used in various ways: you can use them as contact forms, and you can use them for gathering user data for surveys and polls.
 You can save the Google Forms data in a Google Sheets document.